How To Find The Best Value When Buying A Hard Hat

 Class C (Conductive): No electrical insulation but offers lighter, ventilated options for non-electrical work environments.

 Besides protection classes, material choices affect both functionality and price.
-High-density polyethylene (HDPE) offers affordability and decent durability, fiberglass provides superior impact resistance and longevity at a higher cost, and advanced composites reduce weight while sustaining strength.
+High-density polyethylene (HDPE) offers affordability and decent durability.
+Fiberglass provides superior impact resistance and longevity at a higher cost, and advanced composites reduce weight while maintaining strength.

 Factors Influencing the Cost of Hard Hats